DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/test-https-features-and-http2-websites.md

     openssl req -new -key testingdomain.key -out testingdomain.csr
     ```

-    You can press Enter to skip the questions, but you might want to set a recognizable CN (Common Name) so that you can easily find this certificate in a list of others later.
+    You can press Enter to skip the questions, but set a recognizable CN (Common Name) so that you can easily find this certificate in a list of others later.
-4. Create a config file `testdomain.ext` with the following contents:
+4. Create a config file `testdomain.ext` with the following content:

     ```sh
     authorityKeyIdentifier=keyid,issuer